Virginia vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Virginia and its opponents have scored at least 62 points just two times this year.
+- Virginia has combined with its opponents to put up more than 63.5 points only two times this year.

-- So far this season, 50% of Georgia Tech's games (3/6) have had more combined points than Saturday's over/under of 62.
+- Georgia Tech's games have gone over 63.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 64.6, is 2.6 points more than Saturday's over/under.
+- Saturday's over/under is 1.1 points lower than the two team's combined 64.6 points per game average.

 Virginia Stats and Trends

-- Virginia has four wins against the spread in seven games this year.

-- The Cavaliers have always covered the spread this season when favored by 7 points or more.

-- Virginia's games this year have gone over the total in two out of six opportunities (33.3%).
+- Virginia's games this year have hit the over on two of six set point totals (33.3%).

-- When Virginia records more than 25.7 points, it is 4-1 against the spread and 5-1 overall.
+- When Virginia scores more than 25.7 points, it is 4-1 against the spread and 5-1 overall.

-- In games that Virginia picks up more than 382.5 yards, the team is 4-2 against the spread and 5-2 overall.
+- When Virginia amasses more than 382.5 yards, the team is 4-2 against the spread and 5-2 overall.

-- The Cavaliers have turned the ball over one more time (10 total) than the Yellow Jackets have forced a turnover (9) this season.

 - Find the latest spread and moneyline odds for Virginia at SISportsbook.